angrybacon/doomsday-wiki/markdown/articles/2023/10/10/spoiling-for-a-fight.md

 broad utility as Spoils of the Vault.
 And Night's Whisper always costs you two life, while Spoils can cost as little as 0.

-Furthermore, Spoils can plow through your for just {B} and some life.
+Furthermore, Spoils can plow through your entire deck for just {B} and some life.
 There is no other single card that can get you all the way to the Oracle at the bottom of your pile for as little mana or life.

 ### Spoils Can Clear Brainstorms